webiny/webiny-js/packages-utils/webiny-data-extractor/README.md

         }
     }

+### Extracting arrays

-And finally, data extractor recognizes when a specified key is an array, in which case it will iterate and execute extraction over each item.
+Data extractor recognizes when a specified key is an array, in which case it will iterate and execute extraction over each item.

-    const extractor = require('webiny-data-extractor');
+    const extractor = require("webiny-data-extractor");
-    await extractor.get(data, 'simpleCollection[name]');
+    await extractor.get(data, "simpleCollection[name]");

 This will return the following result: